BNgocSon666/Ultimate_MCQs_Agent/README.md

 ---

 ## 🚀 Overview
-**Ultimate MCQs Generator** is a FastAPI-powered backend that transforms uploaded documents
+**Ultimate MCQs Agent** is a FastAPI-powered backend that transforms uploaded documents
 (PDF, DOCX, or TXT) into **summaries and multiple-choice questions (MCQs)** using the power of **Google Gemini**.

 It’s designed for educators, researchers, and developers who want to **automate quiz generation** from any text-based material — fast, smart, and multilingual.